liaosteven/hugopersonalsite/content/post/basic_intro_betting_3.md

 **What a sportsbook believes are the odds of an event occuring is valuable information as a strong, objective proxy for true probability.**  Consider:

 * Humans are pretty terrible at estimating odds; for instance, there is a tendency to overrate the chances a favorite wins.
 If I'm watching Federer vs Nadal, I simply don't trust a regular fan to give me an accurate percentage chance each player wins.
 * Sportsbooks have a tendency to be very accurate - i.e. events that sportsbooks give 80% chance of happening tend to happen around 80% of the time.
-This is because sportsbooks derive their livelihood off of accurately predicting odds (setting poor odds means they'll likely lose money to bettors).
+This is because sportsbooks derive their livelihood off of accurately predicting odds.
+If they set poor odds, they can lose a lot of money to smart bettors.
 * In addition to being accurate, sportsbook implied odds are *objective* - in that they are common for every game and can be cited.
 Objective data is valuable when doing projects because a) it allows the project to be reproducible (i.e. if you use 'my personally estimated odds', no one can reproduce your project in the future because they're not you) and b) it allows meaningful comparisons to be made.